Satisfactory Academic Progress

 Federal regulations require a calculation to determine how much aid, if any, must be returned to the federal programs when a student withdraws or receives grades of all F. Academic progress will also be calculated on any student who receives grades of all F for any term.

 Any appeal of this policy must follow the instructions on the appeal form and be submitted to the Financial Aid Office as directed on the form.
 If applicable, attach any relevant documentation to the appeal.
-The appeal must be submitted prior to the deadlines listed below in order to be processed before the beginning of the term.
-A maximum of 2 appeals may be submitted.
-A student must attend without financial aid for a period of one academic year to be eligible to appeal for a third time.
+The appeal must be submitted before the deadlines listed below to be processed before the beginning of the term.

 Financial aid will not be paid retroactively for any semester’s lost eligibility.